HOW MUCH TROUBLE AM I IN FOR A DRUG PARAPHERNALIA CASE?

 2 Nonperson Felonies (Category F)

 16-18 Months (Presumptive Probation)

 1 Nonperson and 1 Person Felony (Category C)

 3 or more Person Felonies (Category A)

 37-42 Months (Presumptive Prison)

 Perhaps more than most crimes, possession of drug paraphernalia can turn on a wide variety of facts.
 The difference between the State having or not having a case, or even prison or probation can turn on a subtle, easily missed fact.
-This is why is always important to seek competent legal counsel when you are faced with accusations of a crime.
+This is why is always important to seek competent legal counsel, specifically a drug paraphernalia lawyer, when you are faced with accusations of drug paraphernalia.